javasteve99/static-site-starter/README.md

 rake server
 ```

 This will run a server for the project that can be accessed at [http://localhost:4000](http://localhost:4000).
 Changes to files will tell Jekyll to automatically rebuild the site.
-SASS will also run and recompile when it detects changes.
-Grunt will also run and recompile when it detects changes.
+SASS will also run and recompile to CSS when it detects changes.
+Grunt will also run and recompile JS and compress images when it detects changes.